Staff Attorney

 sjennings@fairdefense.org

-Show BioSarah Mae Jennings serves as the Interim Co-Executive Director and Policy Director.
-In her role as Policy Director, Sarah Mae advocates for state and local policy changes to address the systemic injustices TFDP has identified through its direct representation work.
+Show BioSarah Mae Jennings serves as the Policy Director.
+In her role, Sarah Mae advocates for state and local policy changes to fight the criminalization of poverty in Texas.
 Sarah Mae joined TFDP as a Staff Attorney in 2020, building out TFDP’s criminal record clearing program and working with the Clean Slate Texas Coalition to advocate for policy changes to increase access to criminal record clearing in Texas.
 In 2021, Sarah Mae became TFDP’s Bono Program Director, training and supervising pro bono attorneys assisting low-income Texans in their communities with criminal record clearing and Class C misdemeanor cases; and recruiting pro bono attorneys to join TFDP in the fight to end the criminalization of poverty.
-In 2021-2022, Sarah Mae served as a faculty member for the Texas Justice Courts Training Center’s Core Curriculum, training Justice of the Peace Court judges across the state in a course entitled “Clearing Your Docket While Helping Your Community.”
+Sarah Mae is an adjunct professor at UT Law and faculty for the Texas Justice Courts Training Center.
 Before joining TFDP, Sarah Mae worked as a trial attorney at the Orleans Public Defenders, where she defended hundreds of clients from arrest through post-conviction.
 As a law student in Austin, Sarah Mae managed both the UT Law Expunction and Driver’s License Recovery pro bono clinics.
 Sarah Mae is admitted to practice law in the State of Texas and in the State of Louisiana.

 Operations Manager